andyl/uber_gen/notes/devnotes.md

 Calling a Action with an 'undefined' macro returns a default value.

-The `UberGen.Action` module provides introspection functions that show if a method is defined in a playbook: `has_run?/0`, `has_call?/0`, `has_test?/0`, `has_steps?/0`, `has_guide?/0`
+The `Atree.Action` module provides introspection functions that show if a method is defined in a playbook: `has_run?/0`, `has_call?/0`, `has_test?/0`, `has_steps?/0`, `has_guide?/0`

 ## 2019 Nov 07 Thu

-`UberGen` Mix commands
+`Atree` Mix commands

 | Command         | Purpose                                   |
 |-----------------|-------------------------------------------|